Tel: +44(0) 1246 292292 | alloys@wbrl.co.uk

 About Nickel

-Nickel is a transition metal and naturally occurs extensively in the earth’s crust, although the majority of it lies within the earth’s core and cannot be mined.
+Nickel is a transition metal and crucial in the metallurgical industry.
+It naturally occurs extensively in the earth’s crust, although the majority of it resides within the earth’s core and remains inaccessible for mining.
 It is a silvery-white lustrous metal & is the fifth most common element on earth.

 The bulk of the Nickel mined comes from two types of ore deposits; laterites and magmatic sulphide deposits.
 Nickel was first classified as a chemical element in 1751.